-Maximum temperature in some parts of Delhi could touch 46 degrees Celsius on Thursday
+Delhi temperature could hit 46 degrees Celsius on Thursday

 - Give the person ORS to drink or lemon water/torani or whatever is useful to rehydrate the body.

 - Take the person immediately to the nearest health centre.
-The patient needs immediate hospitalisation, as heat strokes could be fatal.
+The patient needs immediate hospitalisation as heat strokes could be fatal.